 The on-going and painstaking work of transcribing the headings of minutes to make information searchable is simplifying research work, and online facilities exist for digital reproduction of documents.

-Since databases concerning Stringher and Beneduce are already available, it was considered appropriate at this stage to publish the minutes of the Board of Directors and the Standing Committee dating from INA’s foundation in April 1912 to January 1923, when the presidency of Stringher, a typical figure of the early days of the Istituto Nazionale delle Assicurazioni, came to an end.
+Since databases concerning Stringher and Beneduce are already available, it was considered appropriate to first publish the minutes of the Board of Directors and the Standing Committee dating from INA’s foundation in April 1912 to January 1923, when the presidency of Stringher, a typical figure of the early days of the Istituto Nazionale delle Assicurazioni, came to an end.
 The year 1923 also marked the end of the transitional period created by the law of 4 April 1912 – repealed by Royal Decree no. 966 of 29 April 1923 – authorising INA to operate the state monopoly on life insurance.

 The minutes are particularly important for recording the activities of Guido Toja, an important figure in INA’s history who became General Manager in 1920.